RichHorrocks/awesome-cryptoeconomics/readme.md

 ### Cryptoeconomic Primitives
 1. [The Emergence of Cryptoeconomic Primitives](https://medium.com/@jacobscott/the-emergence-of-cryptoeconomic-primitives-14ef3300cc10) by Jacob Horne
+    * "Protocol based incentives systems that are uniquely enabled by tokens.
+Also referred to as “tokenized economic games”. "
 1. [Token Curated Registries 1.0](https://medium.com/@ilovebagels/token-curated-registries-1-0-61a232f8dac7) by Mike Goldin
     * "Token-curated registries are decentrally-curated lists with intrinsic economic incentives for token holders to curate the list’s contents judiciously."
     * "Token holders have a tactical incentive to challenge and reject every candidate to their registry in the interest of increasing their holdings, but this is at odds with their strategic interest of increasing the value of their holdings.
 An empty list is of no interest to consumers, so candidates would not bother applying to it.
 Candidates drive fundamental demand for a registry’s intrinsic token, and so by behaving tactically rather than strategically, token holders go against their own interests and incur a potentially severe financial loss.
 Generally, it is in the interest of economically rational token holders to behave strategically and curate a high-quality list."